-- 1. Position stove, adhering to clearances shown in Figures 1 & 2. - Locate position of hole in wall; directly behind stove exhaust vent (refer to figure 4). - 3.
-Always maintain 3" clearance from combustible materials. - 4.
-Install Vent wall thimble per Vent manufacturer's instructions. - 5.
+- 1. Position stove, adhering to clearances shown in Figures 1 & 2. - 2.
+Locate position of hole in wall; directly behind stove exhaust vent (refer to figure 4). - 3.
+Always maintain 3" clearance from combustible materials. - Install a wall thimble as per the vent manufacturer's instructions. - 5.
 Attach enough piping to penetrate and extend at least 6 inches beyond the exterior wall.
 There should always be at least one foot of vertical rise for each foot of horizontal run (see Appendix A).
 At least 3 feet of vertical rise are needed in all cases.
 A longer vertical rise will favour a better exhaust. - To reduce the risk of smoke spillage, never terminate with a horizontal run.
 If your system terminates with a horizontal run, add at least 3 feet of vertical rise (see Appendix A). - Attach cap and seal outside wall thimbles with non-hardening waterproof mastic.